Promoting early detection of cancer was at the heart of RFDS SA/NT’s inaugural Aboriginal women’s health and wellbeing camp held in May.

 “The women are unlikely to travel to Port Augusta or Adelaide to get checked by a doctor, so it also removes the physical barrier of having to drive hours to a health service."

-RFDS SA/NT Chronic Disease Nurse Tessa Bennett also attended the camp, alongside Preventative Health SA Senior Project Officer Sharon Clarke and Narrative Therapist Lisa Besant, who engaged with the women through drawing and open communication to explore their ‘why’ in embodying better health.
+RFDS SA/NT Chronic Disease Nurse Tessa Bennett also attended the camp, alongside Preventive Health SA Senior Project Officer Sharon Clarke and Narrative Therapist Lisa Besant, who engaged with the women through drawing and open communication to explore their ‘why’ in embodying better health.

 “We specifically focussed on bowel screenings, cervical screenings and breast checks, because they’re the three main screenings to help catch cancer early,” Tessa said.